Article

 Dips and spreads are meant to balance and play off the flavours of the cheeses.
 That’s why you often see sweet jams and marmalades on a platter with really tangy, sharp cheese.
 (The general guidance is that the stronger the cheese’s flavour, the more sweetness or spice it can handle in jams or spreads!)

-Explore the likes of strawberry-rhubarb or fig jam, or a classic quince paste to top your soft, mild cheeses.
+Explore the likes of strawberry-rhubarb, fig, or sweet onion jam, or a classic quince paste to top your soft, mild cheeses.
 For a pop of spice on bold-flavoured cheeses, chuck a little wholegrain mustard into the mix.
 The ‘experts’ may tell you there is a right and wrong way to pair these, but in reality, if it tastes good to you, it’s a match!
 Experiment and let your taste buds guide you 🙂

 Additionally, it’s nice to break up bites of dry crackers and crumbly cheeses with the odd scoop of dip.
 But the dips aren’t trying to steal the show — they’re simple and fresh.
-If you’re buying dips from the shops, you can’t go wrong with a classic hummus or babaganoush, which are both usually plant-based.
+If you’re buying dips from the shops, you can’t go wrong with a classic hummus or baba ganoush, which are both usually plant-based.
 Beetroot hummus is increasingly popular and easy to find in the shops — or of course, you can make your own!
-A homemade pesto or hummus are welcome additions too.
+Homemade pesto, hummus, or white bean dip are all beautiful options too.

 Ah, grains — the most reliable vehicle of the food world.

 Brittany from The Vegan Dairy said, “I often find a lot of people don’t put enough breads or crackers on a cheese platter, so we’re usually quite generous with those.”
-She puts her extra grains in a bowl to the side so they’re easy to reach, and not disrupting the colourful display platter.
+She puts her extra grains in a bowl to the side so they’re easy to reach, and don’t disrupt the colourful display platter.

-My favourite crackers for cheeseboards are whole wheat (like Vita-Weat), seeded, extra seeded, rosemary-flavoured, and pita chips.
+My favourite crackers for cheeseboards are whole-wheat (like Vita-Weat), seeded, extra seeded, rosemary-flavoured, and pita chips.
 Just peek at the labels to avoid milk solids or egg, but there are plenty of varieties to choose from.
 (If you want to keep your platter gluten-free, opt for seeded crackers and rice crackers, or at least offer some for any gluten-free pals!)
-And always the option throw your apron on — here are 10 easy plant-based cracker recipes, which range from basic, to super complex and packed with seeds, herbs, and all the goods!

 For breads, consider the humble baguette, sliced up diagonally — it’s an easy, versatile vehicle after all.
-And maybe grab a fruit loaf or specialty bread from your local baker if they’ve got an interesting flavour going!
+Maybe even grab a fruit loaf or specialty bread from your local baker if they’ve got an interesting flavour going.
 (Consider gluten-free breads too if entertaining coeliac folks.)
 For both crackers and breads, the goal is to include a couple different textures and flavours so you can create interesting pairings for each cheese.

 Probably my favourite step in cheese platter curation, because it feels the most artful!
 And at this point, I crave whole foods.